- Student Affairs

 Political and Global Events (PaGE)

-The Politics and Global Events club of Regis College is committed to raising political and civic awareness throughout the Regis College community and beyond by raising awareness of current events, political issues, and encouraging students to make informed voting decisions.
+The Politics and Global Events club of Regis is committed to raising political and civic awareness throughout the Regis community and beyond by raising awareness of current events, political issues, and encouraging students to make informed voting decisions.

 This organization consists of students representing all classes, clubs, and interests on campus to assist in the recruitment process.
 Members are selected through an interview process and participate in admission events such as open houses and overnights.
 They also give campus tours, participate in student panels, and contact prospective students.